► Hyundai Kona Electric review

 It’s far more rewarding anyway as you’ll extend the range available, and it gives you the opportunity to adjust the levels of brake-energy recuperation to suit your tastes.
 Four stages of regen (from zero to three) can be selected using the steering wheel paddles normally used for manual control of the automatic gearboxes in petrol and diesel Konas.

-The best electric cars on sale today
+The best hybrid cars on sale in the UK today

 The lowest setting turns off the recuperation completely allowing the Kona to coast until it runs out of momentum.
 It’s not the most efficient way of driving it, so best ramp it up to full and get used to one-pedal driving.